tim-taylor/evobee/docs/evobee-config.md

  4. plant x position
  5. plant y position
  6. patch locality ID

+These are followed by entries for each flower on the plant (NB the current implementation only allows a single flower on each plant):

- 7. ":"
+ 8. ":"
- 8. flower unique ID
+ 9. flower unique ID
- 9. flower pollination status ("P"=pollinated, "N"=not pollinated)
+ 10. flower pollination status ("P"=pollinated, "N"=not pollinated)
- 10. flower marker point
+ 11. flower marker point
- 11. "~"
+ 12. "~"
- 12. pollen source flower species (marker point)
+ 13. pollen source flower species (marker point)
- 13. number of pollen grains on stigma from this source species
+ 14. number of pollen grains on stigma from this source species
- 14. pollen source flower unique ID (only useful if there is only a single grain of pollen from t
+ 15. pollen source flower unique ID (only useful if there is only a single grain of pollen from this source species, as multiple grains may have come from multiple flowers)
- 15. "~"
+ 16. "~"

 ### log-flags=G  (Logger::logFlowersIntraPhaseFull)